quayside-app/quayside/README.md

 ### quayside

-Welcome to our quayside.app, the project management tool that helps you the question "What's Next?".
+Welcome to our quayside.app, the project management tool that helps your team answer the question "What's Next?" to succeed in your project goals.

 ## Setup
 You need to install python, pip, and npm (you can do this by installing [Node.js](https://nodejs.org/en/download)).
 Once that is done, set up your virtual environment (venv):